jchen302023/emp_Puntu/README.md

 - Filled an Array with 100000 integers, ran BinSearch and LinSearch 5 times each on it.
 ### - Results:
 - Jacc's computer can't go over 10^9 (100 million)
-- Anjini's computer can't go over
+- Anjini's computer can't go over 10 million (when looking through 10k ints)
 - We created BinTime/LinTime that takes a Test array, a random number to search for, and the number of times you want to run Lin/Binsearch
 - Test1 is an array of 1000000 ints, searching for a random #
   - Example testcase: Test1, randomInt = 606633, 10000 times each Lin/Binsearch